-The bill aims to amend existing employment laws in Florida by repealing certain provisions that previously allowed political subdivisions to establish minimum wage standards beyond state or federal mandates.
-Specifically, it repeals sections 2 and 3 of chapter 2024-80, which prohibited local governments from maintaining a minimum wage other than the state or federal minimum wage.
-The bill further amends section 218.077 of the Florida Statutes to explicitly prohibit political subdivisions from controlling or affecting wages or employment benefits of entities doing business with them, as well as from awarding preferences based on such factors.
+The bill aims to amend existing employment laws in Florida by repealing certain provisions that previously allowed political subdivisions to maintain a minimum wage above the state or federal minimum wage.
+Specifically, it repeals sections 2 and 3 of chapter 2024-80, which prohibited such practices.
+The bill also amends section 218.077 of the Florida Statutes to explicitly prohibit political subdivisions from establishing or mandating a minimum wage other than the state or federal minimum wage, as well as from controlling or affecting the wages or employment benefits of entities doing business with them.
 Additionally, it clarifies that these amendments do not impair any contracts entered into before September 30, 2025.

 H 1225 c1: 450.081